Food Service – Customer Defection

 So Why Still Use Comment Cards?

-So if the restaurant knows it has customer defection and knows the financial importance of retention, why do they still use feedback cards?
+So if the restaurant knows it has customer defection and knows the financial importance of retention, why do they still use feedback cards or mystery shopping?

 ..And why are there so many comment card templates to choose from, yet all asking the same ineffective questions: